Driving Test Cancellation Websites: Are Any Worth Paying For?

 How much do UK driving test cancellation websites cost in 2026?

 Legitimate notification-only watcher services charge between £14 and £35 as a one-off fee or £19 per month as a subscription.
 The leading services in May 2026 are TestCancellations.co.uk (£14 one-off, 90-day watch), Driving Test Cancellations / DTC.cc (£24 to £35, 6-month watch with app), BookMyTest (£19 monthly subscription), Smart Driving Test (£29 one-off, 60-day watch), and Cancellation Spot (£15 to £25, 30-day watch).
-Services charging over £50 or requiring the gov.uk login password are best avoided; the May 2026 cap rule means auto-booking is now mostly blocked.
+Services charging over £50 or requiring the gov.uk login password are best avoided; the May 2026 rule means auto-booking on your behalf is now mostly blocked.

 Are paid UK driving test cancellation websites worth using?